 The #1 reason I love it so much is its versatility.
 You can eat it plain, with sweet parfait toppings, or as savory yogurt.
 It’s also high in protein and has beneficial probiotics for our gut health.

-I also love it as a condiment for Greek chicken meatballs, and I use it almost everywhere that sour cream would generally be appropriate, such as dolloped on top of my crock pot burrito bowl, or used as an ingredient for Greek yogurt mashed potatoes, crock pot beef stroganoff, and healthy buffalo chicken dip.
+I also love it as a condiment for Greek chicken meatballs, and I use it almost everywhere that sour cream would generally be appropriate, such as dolloped on top of chicken burrito bowls, or used as an ingredient for Greek yogurt mashed potatoes, crockpot beef stroganoff, and healthy buffalo chicken dip.

 The tanginess of Greek yogurt has a way of cutting through the richness in an otherwise heavy dish, while the creaminess makes anything more satisfying.